mvolkmann/blog/src/swift/swift-lang.md

 ### Protocol Associated Types

-Many other programming languages support "abstract types" where some of their methods are only described by a signature with no implementation.
+Many programming languages support "abstract types" where some of their methods are only described by a signature with no implementation.
 Abstract types cannot be instantiated.
 Other types inherit from abstract types and these these define implementations for the abstract methods.

-Swift does not support abstract types, but protocols can play that role.
+A Swift `struct` or `class` cannot omit the implementation of its computed properties and methods, and so cannot be abstract.
+However, protocols can play the role of abstract types.

 Swift protocols do not support generic parameters using the angle bracket syntax that is supported for structs and classes.
-Instead, associated types take the place of generics in protocols.
+Instead, "associated types" take the place of generics in protocols.
-These are defined in the first lines within a protocol body using the `associatedtype` keyword followed by a type parameter name.
+These are defined in the beginning of a protocol body using the `associatedtype` keyword followed by a type parameter name.
 These type parameter names can be used within the protocol body to describe computed property types, method parameter types, and method return types.
+In summary, a protocol is generic if it has any associated types.

 Using the `associatedtype` keyword in protocols instead of the generic syntax used by structs and classes